 The Center for Computational Research, a leading academic supercomputing facility, maintains a high-performance computing environment, high-end visualization laboratories, and support staff with expertise in advanced computing, modeling and simulation, visualization, and networking.

-which are housed in a state-of-the-art 4000 sq ft machine room,
+in a state-of-the-art 4000 sq ft machine room, include a generally

 The computer visualization laboratory features a tiled display

 wall, and a VisDuo passive stereo system.
 The tiled display